ghempton/ember-script-rails/README.md

 ## Installation

 This gem requires that an `ember-script` command be available in the current path.
-Being as EmberScript is still in early development, it is best to install via npm from source.
-After installing [Node.js](http://nodejs.org/), run the following commands:
+Being as EmberScript is still in early development, it is best to install via npm from git.
+After installing [Node.js](http://nodejs.org/), run the following command:

 ```
-git clone git@github.com:ghempton/ember-script.git
-cd ember-script
-npm install
-make
-sudo npm install -g .
+sudo npm install -g 'git://github.com/ghempton/ember-script.git#HEAD'
 ```

 After installation, add the following to your Gemfile: